 After proving Theorem NMUS we commented (insufficiently) on the negation of one half of the theorem.
 Nonsingular coefficient matrices lead to unique solutions for every choice of the vector of constants.
 What does this say about singular matrices?
 A singular matrix A has a nontrivial null space (Theorem NMTNS).
 For a given vector of constants, \mathbf{b} , the system $\mathcal{LS}(A, \mathbf{b})$ could be inconsistent, meaning there are no solutions.
 But if there is at least one solution (\mathbf{w}), then Theorem PSPHS tells us there will be infinitely many solutions because of the role of the infinite null space for a singular matrix.
 So a system of equations with a singular coefficient matrix never has a unique solution.
-Either there are no solutions, or infinitely many solutions, depending on the choice of the vector of constants (\mathbf{b}).
+Notice that this is the contrapositive of the statement in Exercise NM.T31.
+With a singular coefficient matrix, either there are no solutions, or infinitely many solutions, depending on the choice of the vector of constants (\mathbf{b}).